johgh/geekstuff/_posts/cli/2010-10-10-gitconfig.markdown

 tags: Sysadmin Web
 ---

-# Sample file

-> This `.gitconfig` file is intended to be used as a global configuration for all git repositories on a machine.
+> This `.gitconfig` sample file is intended to be used as the global configuration for all git repositories cloned in a machine.
+So it should be place in `$HOME` directory.

+> Coincidental configurations in a `.gitconfig` file of a particular repository will override these values.
+Execute `git config -l` to see the real configuration applied in a repository.

+> To add additional configurations to this file use the `--global` parameter, like so: `git config --global user.name "John Doe"`.
+To delete configurations edit the raw file.

 <script src="{{ "/scripts/selecttext.js" | prepend: site.baseurl }}"></script>